Tungcg1906/Tungcg1906/README.md

 - 🎓 Bsc Physics at University of Debrecen (Hungary).

-- 🎓 Currently Msc Physics of Data at University of Padova (Italy).
+- 🎓 Msc Physics of Data at University of Padova (Italy).

 - 👩🏻‍💻 Interested in data science,  machine learning, and biophysics.